TheJosh/sprout3/src/skin/default/_components/00-base/icons/README.md

 *Increase icon size*

-The default icon size is 16x16px, a icon class will vertically center the icon.
+The default icon size is 16x16px, an icon class will vertically center the icon.
 Use with the following classes to increase the size.

 * `icon icon--24px`
 * `icon icon--32px`